Last updated on February 6, 2024

 Of course, the roads are closed for the race, but if you look at the speed at which the riders are travelling, it is both breathtaking and frightening to watch.
 The 37-mile or 60km mountain circuit is run over 4 laps and is very demanding, even for professionals.

 Thousands of fans stand on the sidelines, in the villages as well as along the country roads.
-The races will take place from 29 May to 10 June 2023.
+The races will take place end May / early June.
 You can find more information at www.iomtt.com.

 Tickets are usually sold out one to two years in advance.
 Besides the entry tickets, you also need ferry connections and accommodation – so you’ll have to be very lucky to be able to book everything this year – but maybe it will work out for next year?